 Data capture across the Network remains high (and any gaps in coverage have generally occurred evenly throughout the year) the uncertainty in the annual mean values will be dominated by the analytical and sampling uncertainty, with only small uncertainty contributions due to less than 100% time coverage.
-(The effect of these contributions is calculated using the method described in ISO 11222 "Air quality - Determination of the uncertainty of the time average of air quality measurements".)
+(The effect of these contributions is calculated using the method described in ISO 11222.)
 In all cases annual mean uncertainties are compliant with the data quality objectives for uncertainty in the EC Air Quality Directives.
 Expanded uncertainties, quoted at the 95% confidence interval, for the annual mean concentration values of the relevant EC Air Quality Directives metals are given in the table below:

-A l t Relative Expanded Uncertainty
+Arabita Relative Expanded Uncertainty

 Analyte Annual Mean EC Directive maximum

-As 20 % 40 %
+As 22 % 40 %

-Cd 13 % 40 %
+Cd 19 % 40 %

-Ni 18 % 40 %
+Ni 10 % 40 %

-Pb 11 % 25 %
+Pb 13 % 25 %

-Hg(v) 17 % 50 %
+Hg(v) 16 % 50 %

 Table 4.
-Relative expanded uncertainties, quoted at the 95% confidence interval, for the annual mean concentration values of the relevant Daughter Directive metals in particulate matter, averaged across the Network.
+Relative expanded uncertainties, quoted at the 95% confidence interval, for the annual mean concentration values of the relevant Directive metals in particulate matter, averaged across the Network.
 Hg(v) refers to total gaseous mercury.
 For Hg(v) there is no limit or target value stated in the Fourth DD at which this maximum allowable uncertainty applies.